 NAME: Anne Ellis INSURANCE #: XYZ1234567

-DOB/AGE: 09/09/1942 67 Yrs CONTACT INFO:
+DOB/AGE: 09/09/1942 67 yrs CONTACT INFO:

 VITAL SIGNS:

-thirsty so I tilled her water which she drank because the room was nurse's storage room the room and then I che room and her vital sign.
-3:00 in the morning because she was water pitcher and gave her a glass of and then Mrs. Ellis wanted a blanket cold so I got her a blanket from the because there weren't any blankets in mecked her vital signs before I left her swere normal and I logged them into I checked on Mrs. Ellis again at 4:00 eping soundly and Mrs. Ellis awake at
+so I filled her water pitche drank and then Mrs. Ellis cold so I got her a blanket there weren't any blankets signs before I left her roo logged them into the front O in the morning because she was thirsty rand gave her a glass of water which she wanted a blanket because the room was from the nurse's storage room because in the room and then I checked her vital om and her vital signs were normal and I of the chart.
+I checked on Mrs. Ellis again r sleeping soundly and Mrs. Ellis awoke at

 - 1. Why is Rory having difficulty reading Angela's charting? - 2.
-Why might Angela have used run-on sentences? - 3.
-What are some things Rory should remember when talking to Angela about her writing?
+What is a run-on sentence? - 3.
+What are some things Rory should explain to Angela to help Angela improve her writing?

-s an HR manager, I understand the importance of good writing skills and what that means for our company.
+As an HR manager, I understand the importance of good writing skills and what that means for our company.
 It's a skill that cuts across all segments of our workforce, from customer service to machine operations.
 When you work in a team environment such as we do, you have to make sure that the information you're conveying to a co-worker is clear and understandable.
 A lot of time is lost on the job when a message has to be clarified because of poor writing skills."